jdcloudcom/en/documentation/Video-Service/Live-Video/Pricing/Price-Overview.md

     <td>0.15</td>
 </tr>
 </table>

+**Description:**
-Live traffic will be deducted as per actual traffic consumed per day.
-For video play acceleration cost, the customer can select charging method as per bandwidth or traffic.
+1. Live traffic will be deducted as per actual traffic consumed per day.
+2. By default, only the downlink play fees shall be charged.
+In case of any imbalance between the uplink and the downlink (uplink pushing streaming: downlink play >1:30), fees for uplink pushing streaming shall be charged, and the uplink billing price is the same as the downlink unit price.

 ## Live Transcode-Jingxiang Super Definition
 <table>